 NAFED will intimate the Cluster-wise Successful Applicant(s) well before the validity of the RFP through email or fax or phone.

-Acceptance letter will be issued with price confirmation (ifany) and other required details via email.
+Acceptance letter will be issued with price confirmation (if any) and other required details via email.

 The Cluster-wise Selected Agency/Franchisee Partner shall also sign a separate Service Level Agreement (SLA) for revenue sharing with NAFED within 5 (five) working days of selection.